Campaigning & Education

 Small grants can make a big difference

 Sometimes a small grant at the right moment can open up big opportunities for individuals and projects.
-That’s why, every year, we make six £500 grants available specifically for small community projects focussed on the environment.
+That's why, this year, we are making three £1000 grants available specifically for small community projects focussed on the environment.
 If you know of a project or person in need of a little back up, please encourage them to download our application form.
 Our Environmental Management team reviews applications throughout the year.

 Click here to download an application form